Previous dayMarch 29, 2026Next day

 102.0 km---✓ ReviewedUSGS →

-Reports of a magnitude 3.7 earthquake 29 km NNW of Otra Banda, Dominican Republic came in on March 29, 2026 at 15:33 UTC.
-This was a intermediate depth earthquake, focused at 102.0 km depth.
-The epicenter is at 18.898°, -68.770°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+A magnitude 3.7 seismic event took place 29 km NNW of Otra Banda, Dominican Republic on March 29, 2026 at 15:33 UTC.
+The hypocenter lay at 102.0 km, placing this in the intermediate depth category.
+Geolocation places the event at 18.898°N, -68.770°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.7 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-29